 6. Liens

 The IRS can also file a federal tax lien to protect their interest if you try to borrow against or sell your property.
-A lien on a house can impact your ability to sell your property and access credit because it is public information.
+A lien on a house can impact your ability to sell your property and access credit.

 The IRS can seize your money and assets if you fail to pay your tax debt.
-Some common types of levies are wage garnishment, bank levies, and accounts receivable levies.
+Other common types of levies (besides wage garnishment) are bank levies and accounts receivable levies.

-Levies can make it difficult for you to pay your bills since wages are garnished.
-For businesses, levies can disrupt cash flow, and make it difficult to purchase inventory and pay employees.
+For businesses, levies can disrupt cash flow, making it difficult to purchase inventory and pay employees.

 8. Restriction of Passport

 If you’re seriously delinquent and haven’t agreed to any payment options, the IRS can restrict your passport.
 This means you won’t be able to renew your passport unless you repay your tax debt.
-If you don’t have a passport, you won’t be able to apply for one.
+If you don’t have a passport, you won’t be able to apply for one under IRS restrictions.

 Get Help For Tax Debt Today